-Although complete statistics do not exist, it is clear from available data that equipment theft is a serious problem.
-Estimates derived from data in this year's report suggest the total value of stolen equipment in 2013 is close to \$300 million.
-Those numbers do not include losses from business interruption, such as short-term rental costs, project-delay penalties, and wasted workforce and management time.
+Although complete statistics don't exist, it's clear from available data that equipment theft is a serious problem.
+Estimates derived from data in this year's report suggest the total value of stolen equipment in 2014 is close to \$300 million.
+Those numbers don't include losses from business interruption, such as short-term rental costs, project-delay penalties, and wasted workforce and management time.
 By frequency of loss, theft is a greater problem than any other type of equipment risk.